Storm Michael expected to hit Florida as a hurricane midweek

 Michael battered parts of Mexico and Cuba with powerful winds and drenching rains on Sunday and into early Monday as it churned in the Caribbean.

-The storm packed maximum sustained winds of 60 mph (95 km/ph) at 2 a.m. eastern time, as it moved north on a path between Cozumel in southeastern Mexico and the western tip of Cuba, the Miami-based hurricane center said.
+The storm moved north on a path between Cozumel in southeastern Mexico and the western tip of Cuba, the Miami-based hurricane center said.

+A hurricane watch has been issued from the Alabama-Florida border eastward to the Suwanee River, Florida.

 Outer bands from Michael are expected produce as much as 4 inches (10 cm) of rain through Tuesday in the Florida Keys, one of several areas in the state devastated by Hurricane Irma last year.